 Michigan, with Pennsylvania, Chicago, and Ontario being coverage highlights as well.
 HistoricBridges.org places an unparalleled priority on comprehensive and detail-oriented photo-documentation of each bridge presented.
 In

 philosophy that placing a greater funding focus on the maintenance, repair, and rehabilitation of existing bridges, whether historic or not, is the the best solution for a country's aging and deteriorating bridges.

-Click Here For The Latest Website Update (11-13-13).
+Click Here For The Latest Website Update (3-28-14).

 |Featuring historic bridge photo-documentation and information, the Bridge Browser is the main feature on this website.
 The map shown here is an interactive clickable map that allows you to

 Bridge Spotlight:Approximate Time Remaining Until All United States Historic Metal Truss Bridges Not Preserved Are Demolished:

-Port Huron Pere Marquette Railroad Bridge
+Port Huron Railroad Bridge